espocrm/documentation/user-guide/reports.md

 It's possible to export grid report results to Excel and CSV formats.
 Charts are exported to Excel.

+### Joint Grid reports

+Available since Advanced Pack 2.2.0.

+Joint Grid reports combine multiple Grid reports of different entity types.
+Sub-reports must by grouped by 1 or 0 fields.

+Some usage examples:

+* Lead count / Contact count;
+* Revenue by month / Campaign Budget by month;
+* Revenu by user / Lead count by User.

+You can create a new Joint Grid report from the dropdown menu in the top-right corner on the Reports list view.

 ## Filters

 ### Field filter